sinux-l5d/studentbox-doc/content/private/research-methods.md

 > [!info] Info
 >
-> When a protobufjs object like Person or Personlist gets serialized as JSON, like the last line in the script above, then it use the javascript equivalent, so the result is not biased.
+> When a protobufjs object like Person or Personlist gets serialised as JSON, like the last line in the script above, then it uses the JavaScript equivalent, so the result is not biased.

 With a few more line, we can infer what the proto-serialised message look like:
 ```js